 - The movie Jurassic Park actually uses starlight-scope goggles correctly.

-- Buffalo Bill uses these to stalk his victims in The Movie of the Book Silence of the Lambs.
+- Buffalo Bill uses these to stalk his victims in The Film of the Book The Silence of the Lambs.
 In an early scene, as he's using them to watch a woman pull into a parking lot, her headlights briefly scan across his face.
 Not only should this have ruined the goggles, but also blinded him quite painfully, yet he just stands there.
-(Modern NV Gs are designed to filter this sort of thing, but the goggles available in the era in which the movie is set would not be likely have that feature.)
+(Modern NVGs are designed to filter this sort of thing, but the goggles available in the era in which the movie is set would not be likely have that feature.)

 - Ghostbusters.
 In the first movie Ray Stantz uses a pair to find Slimer in the hotel ballroom.

 - In Cloverfield, the night vision setting of the In-Universe Camera is used to find out what the hell is making those weird noises in the dark subway tunnels they're travelling along.
 Turns out to be Clovie fleas, and Hilarity Ensues.

 - The Hunger Games: it takes time for Katniss to understand what it was.